ibm-cloud-docs/codeengine/deploy.md

 6. Click **Deploy**.
 7. After the application status changes to **Ready**, you can test the application by clicking **Test application**.
 To open the application in a web page, click **Application URL**.

-### Deploying an app from CLI
+### Deploying an app with the CLI
 {: #deploy-app-cli}

-To create and deploy your app from the CLI, use the `app create` command.
+To create and deploy your app with the CLI, use the `app create` command.
 This command requires a name and an image and also allows other optional arguments.
 For a complete listing of options, see the [`ibmcloud ce app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.
 {: shortdesc}

 By default, {{site.data.keyword.codeengineshort}} assumes apps listen for incoming connections on port `8080`.
 In addition, Code Engine sets the PORT environment variable to the port value that the application is expected to be listening on.
 If your app needs to listen on a port other than port `8080`, deploy your app by using the CLI and use the `--port` option on the `app create` command to specify the port.
 For more information about environment variables that are set by {{site.data.keyword.codeengineshort}}, see [<img src="images/kube.png" alt="Kubernetes icon"/>Inside {{site.data.keyword.codeengineshort}}: Automatically injecting environment variables](#inside-env-vars).